Pool-Of-Tears/Myne/README.md

 <h2 align="center">Translations</h2>

-If you want to make the app available in your language, you're very welcome to create a pull request with your translation file.
+If you want to make the app available in your language, you're welcome to create a pull request with your translation file.
 The base string resources can be found under:
 ```
 /app/src/main/res/values/strings.xml
 ```